Post

 “Should I use an LLM for this task?”

 The industry hype says “AI everything.”
 The skeptics say “LLMs are unreliable.”
-Both are wrong.
+Neither answer is very helpful.

 The Core Insight: LLMs as Reasoning Engines, Not Calculators